Selfadhesivity in Gaussian conditional independence structures: Structural selfadhesivity

-In the nomenclature of \cite{Studeny}, Chapter~5, $m_\Sigma$ is an \emph{$\ell$-standardized supermodular function}.
-The functions having these two properties form a rational, polyhedral cone $\BF{S}_N$ of codimension $|N| + 1$ in $\BB R^{2^N}$.
-Its facets are precisely given by the supermodular inequalities $\CId{ij|K} \le 0$ for all elementary CI~statements $\CI{i,j|K} \in \A_N$.
+In the nomenclature of \cite[Chapter~5]{Studeny}, $m_\Sigma$ is an \emph{$\ell$-standardized super\-modular function}.
+The functions having these two properties form a rational, polyhedral cone $\BO{S}_N$ of codimension $|N| + 1$ in $\BB R^{2^N}$.
+Each of its facets is given by equality in precisely one of the supermodular inequalities $\CId{ij|K} \le 0$ for an elementary CI~statement $\CI{i,j|K} \in \A_N$.
 Since the facets of this cone are in bijection with CI~statements, it is natural to identify faces (intersections of facets) dually with CI~structures (unions of CI~statements).
-The property of CI~structures defined by arising from a face of $\BF{S}_N$ is that of \emph{structural semigraphoids}, denoted by $\FR{sg}_*$, and it is necessary for $\FR g^+$ since every Gaussian CI~structure $\CIS{\Sigma}$ is associated with the unique face on which $m_\Sigma \in \BF{S}_N$ lies in the relative interior.
+The property of CI~structures defined by arising from a face of $\BO{S}_N$ is that of \emph{structural semigraphoids}, denoted by $\FR{sg}_*$, and it is necessary for $\FR g^+$ since every Gaussian CI~structure $\CIS{\Sigma}$ is associated with the unique face on which $m_\Sigma \in \BO{S}_N$ lies in the relative interior.

 \begin{remark} Structural semigraphoids can be equivalently defined via the face lattice of the cone of \emph{tight} polymatroids, i.e., polymatroids~$h$ with $h(N) = h(N \setminus i)$ for every $i \in N$.
-The tightness condition poses no extra restrictions: for every polymatroid, there exists a tight polymatroid inducing the same pure CI~statements (only differing in the functional dependences); cf.~\cite{MatusCsirmaz}, Section~III.
-A~proof of the equivalence is contained in \cite{Dissert}, Section~6.3. \end{remark}
+The tightness condition poses no extra restrictions: for every polymatroid, there exists a tight polymatroid inducing the same pure CI~statements (only differing in the functional dependences); cf.~\cite[Section~III]{MatusCsirmaz}.
+A~proof of the equivalence is contained in \cite[Section~6.3]{Dissert}, \end{remark}

-Deciding whether a partially defined CI~structure $\tilde{\CC L}$ is consistent with the structural semigraphoid property is a question about the incidence structure of the face lattice of~$\BF{S}_N$.
-Such questions reduce to the feasibility of a rational linear program as previously demonstrated by \cite{EfficientCI}:
+Deciding whether a partially defined CI~structure $\tilde{\CC L}$ is consistent with the structural semigraphoid property is a question about the incidence structure of the face lattice of~$\BO{S}_N$.
+Such questions reduce to the feasibility of a rational linear program as previously demonstrated by \cite{EfficientCI}. \Cref{alg:Struct} relies on this insight by setting up the polyhedral description of the structural semigraphoidality test and then delegating the computation to specialized linear programming software.